 Cohen is a Research Fellow and British Academy Postdoctoral Fellow at the Oxford Internet Institute and a Research Fellow at Nuffield College.
 He is a sociologist specialising in the quantitative study of human social networks, focusing in particular on the determinants of network formation.

 Cohen has investigated the emergence of diverse inter-organisational and inter-individual networks.
 With respect to the former, he is principally concerned with how both competitive pressure and a need to be strategic govern tie formation in the networks of advocacy organisations (e.g., think tanks, professionalised non-profits).
-For this line of work, he combines data from the Web (e.g., retweets, hyperlinks) with administrative data (e.g., organisations’ tax returns).
+For this line of work, he uses both data from the Web (e.g., retweets, hyperlinks) and administrative data (e.g., organisations’ tax returns).

 His work on networks of individuals is somewhat broader in scope.
 Specifically, in this line of research he investigates the relative importance of oft-discussed mechanisms of tie formation (e.g., reciprocity vs. transitivity vs. homophily) with a theoretical focus on how individuals’ preferences for ties under various conditions are shaped by the interplay between culture and cognition.
 Empirically, this work uses novel face-to-face data on: (a) friendship amongst virtually all adult residents of two rural villages in India (approx. 800 individuals) and a representative sample of adolescents in the Netherlands (approx. 3000 adolescents); and (b) informal financial lending amongst all adult residents of a rural isolated neighbourhood in Ethiopia (approx. 200 individuals).